Working in Berlin?

 Working in Berlin is a wise choice, as Berlin has a strong economy due to its weight in the international market and it being the German capital.
 Its historically close ties with Eastern Europe.
 As a result, many people working in the German capital come from that area, and many companies of interest for expats are run by Eastern Europeans.
 The fastest growing economic sectors in Berlin are communications, IT, education, and tourism, with start-ups also playing a significant role in Berlin’s business scene.

 You should note that the great majority of the workforce in Berlin are employed in the service sector.
-Those who consider a career in the technology sector will be delighted to know that Berlin has become a leader in implementing new technology fields: The city has even set up a fund to encourage the linking of business with technology.
+Those who are considering a career in the technology sector will be delighted to know that Berlin has become a leader in implementing new technology fields: The city has even set up a fund to encourage the linking of business with technology.

 German Business Etiquette